Loudness Normalization: The Future of File-Based Playback

 Distortions also occur when the acoustic signal (speech) transforms into an electrical signal and meets various technical limitations, such as:

-Generally, the noise reduction technology helps to deal with such kinds of distortions; however, some types of distortions may destroy the useful information and cannot be restored during further signal processing.
+Generally, noise-reduction technology helps address such distortions; however, some types of distortion may destroy useful information and cannot be restored during subsequent signal processing.

 Noise Reduction Methods

-The process of noise reduction touches on a lot of questions regarding different fields of science (digital signal processing, acoustics, psychoacoustics and physiology) and engineering (programming, constructing, etc.).
+The process of noise reduction raises many questions across different fields of science (digital signal processing, acoustics, psychoacoustics, and physiology) and engineering (programming, construction, etc.).

-Its effectiveness depends on the correspondence between the method of processing and the type of audio interference.
+Its effectiveness depends on the correspondence between the processing method and the type of audio interference.
 Each digital filtration method is more effective for a specific kind of noise.

-This is why it is necessary to know, at least generally, what types of audio hindrances affect an audio recording to choose an appropriate processing method.
+This is why it is necessary to know, at least in general, which types of audio hindrances affect an audio recording, so that an appropriate processing method can be chosen.
 One can identify the audio hindrance in the recording by either the specific sound of the noisy signal or by analyzing its spectrum and waveform.

-Various noises and distortions may sometimes sound similar; therefore, the most popular method to identify an audio hindrance is to analyze the spectrum and the waveform.
-As noise characteristics usually change over time, it is necessary to use a special processing method that provides automatic adjustment to noise characteristics.
+Various noises and distortions may sometimes sound similar; therefore, the most popular method for identifying an audio hindrance is to analyze the spectrum and waveform.
+As noise characteristics usually change over time, it is necessary to use a specialized processing method that automatically adjusts to them.

 Digital filtration algorithms that can adjust to a specific type of audio distortion are called adaptive filtration algorithms.